Khon Kaen: Smart City

 The province of Khon Kaen's 2017 population was 1.8 million with a GDP of 190 billion baht.
 Its Smart City development plan aims to double its GDP per person to 394,000-493,000 baht by 2029 from an average of about 192,000 baht in 2016.
 Khon Kaen's plan has been incorporated into Thailand's 12th national social and economic plan (2017–2021).
 The plan has been driven largely by the Khon Kaen Think Tank (KKTT), a group of involved citizens.
 The Smart City's signature project is the Khon Kaen Transit System Co (KKTS), founded in 2017.
 Its plans for a 26 km light rail network from Samran to Tha Phra in the Mueang Khon Kaen District are complete and awaiting Thai Cabinet approval before bidding on the project can begin.
 The light rail system will feature 18 to 21 stations, take two years to complete, and will cost 15 billion baht.
 The Land Traffic Management Commission (LTMC), a national think tank for transportation policy, has already blessed the plan.

 Culture

 Thailand's 2014 EU Film Festival included Khon Kaen, together with Chiang Mai and Bangkok, as host locations.
 A selection of six films were shown in the city, including the Spanish film The Pelayos, and the Polish film Walesa, Man of Hope.

 Administration

+Municipalities in Mueang Khon Kaen district by municipality type, with Khon Kaen City Municipality highlighted in red.

 The municipality of Khon Kaen was established on 20 August 1935, with an area of 4 square kilometers.
 It was later upgraded to a city municipality on 24 September 1995.

-The administration of the city is now responsible for an area that covers approximately 46 sq. km. and consists of 66,179 households.
-There are 95 communities divided into 4 zones, each with about 20-30 communities each.
+The municipality is coterminous with Nai Mueang Subdistrict in Mueang Khon Kaen district and administers an area of approximately 46 km^{2}.
+It is divided into 95 communities (chumchon), which are grouped into four administrative zones for the coordination of municipal services and community development.

+Khon Kaen City Municipality is governed under the Municipalities Act by an elected mayor and the Khon Kaen City Municipal Council.
+The municipality is responsible for local public services, including urban planning, public works, environmental management, waste management, public health, primary education, parks, and local infrastructure within its jurisdiction.

+Urban development

+The contiguous built-up area of Khon Kaen extends well beyond the administrative boundary of Khon Kaen City Municipality (green), encompassing neighbouring local government areas within Mueang Khon Kaen district.

+Since the late 20th century, Khon Kaen has experienced rapid urban expansion driven by population growth, regional economic development, the expansion of Khon Kaen University, and improvements to the highway network centred on Mittraphap Road.
+As a result, the city's built-up area has expanded beyond the administrative boundary of Khon Kaen City Municipality into adjacent municipalities and subdistrict administrative organizations within Mueang Khon Kaen district.